7 Spices With Hidden Health BenefitsAugust 10th, 2020

-If you dig food with a bit of heat, you’ve probably depended on the help of a chili pepper once or twice.
+If you dig food with a bit of heat, you’ve probably consumed your fair share of chili peppers.

 The spicier the pepper, the more capsaicin it contains.
-Capsaicin is actually what gives the pepper so much intensity, and it has loads of health benefits.
-Pain relief, heart health, and fighting prostate cancer are just everyday tasks for our friend capsaicin.
+Capsaicin is actually what gives the pepper so much intensity, and it has loads of health benefits, including pain relief and promoting heart health.

 There’s a reason that we always seem to gravitate towards ginger ale when we have an upset stomach, and it’s because ginger is famous for helping cure nausea.
-It'll also help fire up your digestion and aid with joint pain and flatulence.
+It can also help fire up your digestion and aid with joint stiffness and menstrual pain.